developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/guide/licensing/index.md

 ## Overview

-For Zebra Professional devices, the following EMDK features require the purchase of a Mobility DNA (MDNA) Enterprise license:
+For Zebra Professional-series devices, the following EMDK features require the purchase of a Mobility DNA (MDNA) Enterprise license:

 * Multi-barcode scanning
 * Image/document capture